syncfusion-content/install-docs/Common/Frequently-Asked-Questions/How-to-configure-the-Toolbox-of-Visual-Studio-Manu/How-to-configure-the-Toolbox-of-Visual-Studio-Manu.md

    C:\Users\(user name)\AppData\Local\Microsoft\VisualStudio\10.0

-    > Note: It takes some time to configure the toolbox and create tbd files when you load the toolbox in VS2010 initially.
+    N> It takes some time to configure the toolbox and create tbd files when you load the toolbox in VS2010 initially.

 3. Re-open the Visual Studio environment.
 The VSToolbox is configured.